Thomas Radecki: Career

 It later emerged that his claims of being on the faculty of the University of Illinois College of Medicine were based solely in being listed as "clinical faculty" (signifying that he was accredited to practice at a teaching hospital).
 He continued to claim this faculty status for years after accreditation was removed in 1985.

 In March 1992, the Illinois Department of Professional Regulation revoked his medical license for a five-year minimum as a result of "allegations of inappropriate sexual activity by Dr. Radecki with one of his female patients.".

 Radecki resigned from NCTV, turning it over to a colleague, Carole Lieberman.
 His request for early reinstatement of his license was rejected, following complaints about his Surrogate Parenting Institute, a fertility clinic.
 His license was restored in 2002, and he was placed on probation, which ended in 2008.

 He was also research director for the International Coalition Against Violent Entertainment, which published a 1988 study of films and the level of violence therein, as well as a board member of the Parents Music Resource Center.

 He has advocated for the use of Tramadol as a replacement of Suboxone.

 In September 2012, Radecki voluntarily surrendered his Pennsylvania medical license while facing allegations of unprofessional conduct with patients.
 These allegations included that Radecki traded drugs to patients for sex.

-In August 2013, Pennsylvania Attorney General Kathleen Kane announced Radecki's arrest for over-prescribing, trading opioid-addiction treatment drugs for sex through a program he ran in several counties called "Doctors & Lawyers for a Drug Free Youth".
+In August 2013, Pennsylvania Attorney General Kathleen Kane announced Radecki's arrest for overprescribing, trading opioid-addiction treatment drugs for sex through a program he ran in several counties called "Doctors & Lawyers for a Drug Free Youth".
 In June 2016, he was sentenced to an 11- to 22-year prison term as a result of the case.
 In February 2018, a judge rejected a request that his sentence be reduced because of his age and because of what Radecki claimed was improperly introduced evidence in his case.